 Interested in cruising around Cantons de l’Est to discover the region’s unique gastronomical products?
-This package generally features an itinerary of tastings at two of the region’s vineyards and includes a variety of locally made products.
+This package features an itinerary of tastings at two of the region’s vineyards, one microbrewery and three gourmet stops.
 This low-cost deal is great for lovers of good food and good wine.

 Cost: $28, tax included, for two people